Mount Airy, New York

-Often referred to as Mt.
-Airy, this neighborhood is situated immediately south of Furnace Woods and north of Croton, and is partially situated in both unincorporated Cortlandt and the village of Croton-on-Hudson in Westchester County, New York, United States.
+Mount Airy, also referred to as Mt.
+Airy, is a neighborhood situated immediately south of Furnace Woods and north of Croton, and is partially situated in both unincorporated Cortlandt and the village of Croton-on-Hudson in Westchester County, New York, United States.

 Geography

-The neighborhood is bounded to the west by Furnace Dock Road and the hamlet of Krugers, to the south by Grand St. and the Village of Croton, and to the east by the Croton River.
+The neighborhood is bounded to the west by Furnace Dock Road and the hamlet of Crugers, to the south by Grand St. and the Village of Croton, and to the east by the Croton River.
 To the north of the neighborhood is mostly undeveloped woods, beyond which lies the Furnace Wood, Cortlandt Manor and the hamlets of Cortlandt and Yorktown.

 Population

 In the early 1700s, the population on Mt.
 Airy was predominantly Dutch and English.

 Although no official statistics are available (Mt.
 Airy is not a census-designated place), the demographics of the area are extremely homogenous.
 It is overwhelmingly white, and mostly upper and upper-middle class.
 Towards the southern end of the road is low-income housing subsidized by the Village, known as Mt.
 Airy Woods, but fewer than 30 families reside there.
 The total population of Mt.
 Airy is difficult to gauge, but is likely somewhere around 1,500 people.